How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 One of them was there were significant statistical disparities between early and same-day voting.

-Another one was there were concerns about the security and transparency of the electronic vote counting systems, irregularities in ballot handling and chain of custody, obstruction of lawful citizen-led monitoring efforts, a lot of things going on that were questionable.
+Another one was there were concerns about the security and transparency of the electronic vote counting systems, irregularities in voting handling and chain of custody, obstruction of lawful citizen-led monitoring efforts, a lot of things going on that were questionable.

 I just want to get you to speak to that.